Coroutines¶

 Coroutines allow consuming async APIs in a way that resembles a synchronous code

-keyword function can be used to "await" a promise or to
+flow.
+The yield keyword function can be used to "await" a promise or to

 "unwrap" its resolution value.
 Internally, this turns the entire function into

-which does affect the way return values need to be accessed.
+a Generator which does affect the way return values need to be accessed.

 Quickstart¶